slint-ui/slint/docs/langref.md

  - FIXME: more

-`int32` and `float32` are the types for the numbers, they correspond to the equivalent in the target language
+`int32` and `float32` are the types for the numbers, they correspond to the equivalent in the target language A number can end with '%', so for example `30%` is the same as `0.30`

 `string` are implicitly shared.